 - Stressed plants are more susceptible to insect and disease damage.
 Be on the lookout for wood boring insects, canker causing fungi as well as root and crown rot fungi that thrive in moist soil.

 - The first consideration is personal safety.
-Flood water may contain bacterial, viral and parasitic contaminants including raw sewage from septic tanks, animal feces and dead animals from agriculture or pets particularly E. coli, Listeria and Vibrio.
-In addition chemical contaminants could have been washed in from a variety of sources.
-Exposure can occur through eating soil (including soil adhering to fruits, and vegetables); breathing volatiles and dusts; absorbing contaminants through skin; and eating fruits and vegetables that have absorbed contaminants.
+Floodwater may contain bacterial, viral and parasitic contaminants including raw sewage from septic tanks, animal feces and dead animals from agriculture or pets particularly E. coli, Listeria and Vibrio.
+In addition, chemical contaminants could have been washed in from a variety of sources.
+Exposure can occur through eating soil (including soil adhering to fruits, and vegetables); breathing volatiles and dust; absorbing contaminants through the skin; and eating fruits and vegetables that have absorbed contaminants.